 Seasonal observations of treehoppers in Southern Oregon.
 A total of 19 S. festinus adults were found in Southern Oregon and were either associated with vineyards or from sampling in alfalfa fields.
 Most of the S. festinus were collected from JV by sweeping the groundcover vegetation.
 Two adult S. festinus were found at AV by sampling the groundcover with a Vortis vacuum sampler (Burkard Manufacturing Co.
 Ltd, Hertfordshire, UK).
 One S. festinus was also found in a clear sticky trap placed next to a small vineyard at SOREC.
 Sampling in alfalfa fields resulted in S. festinus collected on a single date in two adjacent alfalfa fields.
-Four adults were collected at the same time in an alfalfa field with the Vortis sampler.
+Four adults were collected by sweep netting while one was collected with a D-vac.
+One nymph was also collected at the same time in an alfalfa field with the Vortis sampler.

 All but one of the 125 T. albidosparsus collected in Southern Oregon in 2017 were from AV and a mixed orchard adjacent to the vineyard.
 Both the orchard and vineyard are being farmed organically.
 Sweeping and sticky traps were the most productive methods of sampling, especially sweeping the groundcover in pear blocks and sticky traps placed in the orchard.
 Twelve yellow sticky cards (3" x 5") were placed in a vineyard.
 Ten of these sticky cards were placed along the vineyard edge.
 Seven T. albidosparsus adults were collected in sticky cards on the vineyard edge.
-Two larger yellow sticky traps ($5\frac{1}{2}$ " x 9"), one in cherries and one in apples (targeting western cherry fruit fly and apple maggot, respectively), caught a total of 44 T. albidosparsus adults.
+Two larger yellow sticky traps (51⁄2" x 9"), one in cherries and one in apples (targeting western cherry fruit fly and apple maggot, respectively), caught a total of 44 T. albidosparsus adults.
 Twenty T. albidosparsus were found in the vineyard using visual searching.
 No T. albidosparsus were collected using beat trays even though they were collected in the orchard groundcover in sweep net samples.